ChuseCubr/RM-Docket/README.md

     local day = os.date("%w") + 2
 ```

-Times must be in a `HH:MM` 24-hour format in order to work properly (see banner or download skin for an example).
+Times must be in a `HH:MM` 24-hour format in order to work properly (see preview or download skin for an example).

 ## Mouse Actions